soffgrupp6/assignment4/README.md

 #### Optional (point 3):

 All new tests (all tests) were created by selecting a requirement and writing one or more test(s) based on that requirement.
+The requirement for a certain test can be traced using the comment above the test.

 For instance:

 - testInsertGreaterThanMaxValue: tests the "Insert shall return false if trying to insert an object with a key that is greater than the initialized MAX value" requirement.
 - testDuplicate: tests the "Insert shall return false if trying to insert an object with the same key as an already existing object" requirement.

 ## Code changes